 Overview

-Built upon the established collaboration with the Integrating the Healthcare Enterprise (IHE) – a collaborative of health information technology (HIT) vendors, users and associations of healthcare professionals to develop interoperability standards – AHIMA has been working with vendors of electronic health records (EHR), other health information systems (HIS) and health information technology (HIT) applications guiding the development of functional standards to support health information management (HIM) practices in electronic environments.
+Built upon the established collaboration with the Integrating the Healthcare Enterprise (IHE) – a collaborative of health information technology (HIT) vendors, users and associations of healthcare professionals to develop interoperability standards – AHIMA has been working with vendors of electronic health records (EHR), other health information systems (HIS) and health information technology (HIT) applications as well as health information management (HIM) professionals guiding the development of functional standards to support HIM practices in electronic environments.

 To address user needs with HIT adoption, AHIMA has been leading the development of best practices and guidelines for information management and information governance as a part of a new globally-focused AHIMA initiative on Information Governance (IG)., The IG initiative provides an organization-wide framework for managing information throughout its lifecycle, while, supporting the organization’s strategy, operations, regulatory, legal, risk, and environmental requirements.
 The AHIMA IG Initiative – a key component of AHIMA's overall strategy to develop guidelines, operating rules and standards for healthcare documentation practices – served as a foundation for the AHIMA-IHE collaborative activities, which resulted in publication of the AHIMA-IHE white paper “Health IT Standards for HIM Practices” (http://qrs.ly/lb4vec0) in 2015.

-This document specifies HIM Checklists and Use Cases for the selected business requirements specified under the eight AHIMA IG principles in health care (IGPHC) such as information availability, integrity, protection, accountability, transparency, compliance, retention and disposition.
+This document specifies HIM Checklists and Use Cases for the selected business requirements specified under the eight AHIMA IG principles in health care (IGPHC) such as information availability, integrity, protection,, accountability, transparency, compliance, retention and disposition.
 Business requirements under IGPHC principles were specified in the AHIMA Specification of Business Requirements for

 AHIMA Information Governance Principles for Health Care published in August 2016 (URL: xxxxx).